michaelkhersonsky/ansible-kube-build/README.md

 ---
 ### 🪵 Logging & Troubleshooting Summary

-Throughout the Kubernetes installation and game deployment process, we relied on a combination of system logs, Kubernetes diagnostics, and application-level logging to identify and resolve issues effectively.
+The Kubernetes installation and app deployment process relies on a combination of system logs, Kubernetes diagnostics, and application-level logging to identify and resolve issues effectively.

 ---

 #### 🔧 System-Level Logging

-- We used `journalctl` to investigate service failures:
+- Use `journalctl` to investigate service failures:
   ```bash
   journalctl -xeu containerd
   journalctl -xeu kubelet